A while back, my sister saw me washing my “triple rinsed” organic spring mix and

 Okay.
 So how about when we prepare our own food?

 Our moms may have washed everything with water, vinegar, castille soap, hydrogen peroxide, some even with Clorox(!!).
 Many holistic health gurus recommend grapefruit seed extract to clean our produce though it is controversial.
 And then there are various products made mainly from citrus and plant surfactant like this one which cleans what may have been on other people’s hands who touch your food in addition to surface pesticides and wax on fruit.
-But does soaking our produce clean our them of groundwater contamination that may have been in the soil that nurtured our greens?
+But does soaking our produce clean them out of groundwater contaminants that may have been in the soil that nurtured our greens?
 What’s On My Food educates us about the various chemical compounds that are contaminating our crops and thus slowing down our bodies.

 So the point is to 1) eliminate much of what we can control to lower of risk of food-borne infections and 2) clean our food well in order to minimize our bodies need to detoxify harmful chemical.